xubingyue/snackis/README.md

 Type ```fetch``` and press return in the reader to fetch email manually.
 Automatic fetching at regular intervals is supported through ```Imap Poll``` in ```Setup```.

 ### Email Security
 If you haven't previously used external clients with your email-address, it's quite likely that you'll get an error when Snackis tries connecting to the server.
 Most email providers will send a message to your inbox with a warning and instructions on how to enable external access.
-Rest assured that there is nothing insecure about Snackis way of accessing your email, and as long as you don't type in your server-details anywhere else nothing bad can happen as a consequence of allowing external access to your account.
+Rest assured that there is nothing insecure about Snackis way of accessing your email; and as long as you don't type in your server-details anywhere else, nothing bad can happen.

 ### Inbox
 Incoming messages arrive in the inbox, type ```inbox``` end press ```Return``` in the reader to open the inbox form.